travis-ci/travis.rb/README.md

 * Use new API for fetching a single branch for Repository#branch.
 This also circumvents the 25 branches limit.
 * Start publishing gem prereleases after successful builds.
+* Add `account` method for fetching a single account to `Travis::Client::Methods`.
+* Allow creating account objects for any account, not just these the user is part of.
+Add `Account#member?` to check for membership.
+* Add `Account#repositories` to load all repos for a given account.
+* Add `Repository#owner_name` and `Repository#owner` to load the account owning a repository.
+* Add `Repository#member?` to check if the current user is a member of a repository.

 **1.5.5** (October 2, 2013)